ANDREW GIDLEY’S WEEKLY ROUNDUP

 Click here to explore the new Kent FA Online Library.

-Time to start planning for the 2014/15 season, need new players or volunteers?
-The latest vacancies to be listed are from:
+With the 2014/15 season getting underway so yopu still need new players or volunteers?
+The latest vacancies received are from:

-HALLS ATHLETIC FC – Are continuing to recruit SENIOR players for our 1st and 2nd team squads playing in the NGR Kent County Football League.
+HALLS ATHLETIC FC – Are continuing to recruit SENIOR players for our 1st and 2nd team squads playing in the NRG Gym Kent County Football League.

 CHIPSTEAD FC - Are looking to recruit an experienced Coach/Assistant Manager